wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/cleanup.md

 To delete your Wazuh cluster just use `kubectl delete -k envs/<ENVIRONMENT>` from this repository directory. (being <ENVIRONMENT> one of `EKS` or `local-env`)

-## Delete the persistent volumes manually.
+## Delete the persistent volumes manually

 Since we use `reclaimPolicy: Retain` in the storage class definition you must delete volumes manually if you want to clean these as well.

 ```
 ubuntu@k8s-control-server:~$ kubectl get persistentvolume